davidimprovz/davidimprovz/README.md

 ## Code Sections

 - **Artificial Intelligence**: I specialize in accelerating AI projects that involve computer vision, natural language processing, and traditional programming.
 Browse my AI notebooks where I demonstrate some of these technologies.
-- **Commodities**: I'm interested in accelerating the transition toward electric energy and am working on a technology newsletter to speed things up.
+- **Commodities**: I'm interested in speeding the transition to electric energy with capital and technology.
+I am testing softwares and approaches to help mining professionals and investors achieve results faster with less mistakes.
-- **LLMs & Robotics**: I'm fascinated by multimodal transformers and their ability to accelearte the training of robotic products.
-I'm researching ways to utilize this architecture on an industrial scale.
 - **Space & Exploration**: Passionate about exploring our world?
 Me too!
 I'm finding ways satellites and drones can be used to guide automated decisions for good and for profit.
+- **LLMs & Robotics**: I'm fascinated by multimodal transformers and their ability to accelearte the training of robotic products.
+I'm researching ways to utilize this architecture on an industrial scale.
-- **Finance**: I provide insights into tech and news for financial independence–typically open software, quantum, cyber security, and Web3.
+- **Finance**: I provide insights into tech and news for financial independence–typically open data and software, quantum, cyber security, and Web3.
 - **Hobbies**: I share my adventures in photography, photoshop art, and the outdoors.

 ## Technologies